About Hance Rapid

 Hance Rapid is the first Class VIII that you will encounter on the Grand Canyon.
-It’s one of the tougher and longer rapids on the whole trip, so make sure you give this one a scout.
+It’s considered one of the hardest and longest rapids in the Grand Canyon, so scouting is suggested, which can be done from river right.

-Just below Hance Rapid is Son of Hance Rapid, so try your best to clean up any carnage if it happens.
+Just below Hance Rapid is Son of Hance Rapid, so it is important to run tight safety here.

 Video of Hance Rapid

 Without a doubt, Marc’s video of how to run Hance Rapid is far superior to any text, diagram, or guidebook explaining the line.
 It is highly recommended you give it a watch.
 It begins at minute marker 38:00 and is below.

 Marc Hunt’s tutorial on how to run Hance Rapid starts at minute marker 38:00.
 Link to source.

 Overhead diagram of the line at Hance Rapid.